JonPSmith/MultiProgPackTool/README.md

 - `R`(elease): This creates a NuGet package using the `Release` version of the code.
 - `U`(pdate): This builds a NuGet package using the `Debug` code, but also updates the `.dll`s in the NuGet cache - See section [???](???) for more of this.

+The `MultiProjPack` tool does the following:

+1. Finds all the projects to go into the NuGet package
+2. Creates/updates a .nuspec file with the latests information> The .nuspec will contain
+    - The `.dll` of each project.
+    - The xml documentation file if present.
+    - If the settings says a symbol output is requires, then any symbol file (.pdb) will be added.
+    - If the `MultiProjPack`'s settings says a symbol output is required, then any symbol file (.pdb) will be added.
+3. Calls `dotnet pack` to create the NuGet package
+4. Optionally it copies it to a local NuGet package server directory.

-### 5. Use the NuGet package
+### 5. Use the generated NuGet package

 At this point you have a new or updated NuGet package.
 You can use the package locally to check it works with the main application, or push it to a private NuGet server for others to use.

 ---

+# the `MultiProjPack`'s settings and options

 Now we look at the settings and options that MultiProjPack tool has.

-1. The `MultiProjPack.xml` file
+1. The `MultiProjPack.xml` settings file, which holds the NuGet information and extra setting for the `MultiProjPack` tool.
-2. The MultiProjPack tool parameters and options.
+2. The MultiProjPack tool parameters and options used when you run the `MultiProjPack` tool.

-## 1. The `MultiProjPack.xml` file content
+## 1. The `MultiProjPack.xml` settings file content

-The `MultiProjPack.xml` file has two sections
+The `MultiProjPack.xml` settings file has two sections

 ```xml
 <allsettings>